PrinceSudipto21/Gesture_Security_and_Control_System/README.md

 * **Testing and Matching** - *Sudipto Das*
 * **Perform the Respective Task** - *Subhajit Dutta*

-### NOTE: - Follow the flowchart for better understanding.
+### NOTE: - Go through the provided flowchart for better understanding.